-Submissions on VHS or DVD should be sent to the Director of Programming along with a synopsis, key personnel biographies, complete list of funding sources, and any additional materials you feel may assist in the assessment of the program for potential broadcast on MontanaPBS.
-All tapes will be screened and a response given to the producer within 6 to 8 weeks.
+Submissions on DVD should be sent to the Director of Programming along with a synopsis, key personnel biographies, complete list of funding sources, and any additional materials you feel may assist in the assessment of the program for potential broadcast on MontanaPBS.
+All videos will be screened and a response given to the producer within 6 to 8 weeks.
 If a program is accepted for broadcast on MontanaPBS, then a license agreement is negotiated with the Independent Producer.

 Licensing Agreement & Program Information Form